xing-mei/xing-mei.github.io/index.md

 Welcome to my website.

-I’m Xing Mei, a member of technical staff at [Microsoft AI (MAI)](https://microsoft.ai/), contributing to the development and delivery of multi-modal GenAI models.
-My work focuses on creating high-performance and scalable inference and deployment systems for multi-modal models.
+I’m Xing Mei, a member of technical staff at [Microsoft AI (MAI)](https://microsoft.ai/).
+My work focuses on creating high-performance and scalable infrastructures for multi-modal model development and shipping.
 Before joining MAI, I led the Vision Engineering team at [ByteDance](https://www.bytedance.com/en/), building GenAI solutions that powered a wide range of products.

 This site highlights my professional and academic journey.
 Feel free to get in touch for questions or collaborations.